 YouTube stars are the self-made celebrities of today—people who have earned an audience by creating content geared toward teaching, entertaining, reviewing, and being awesome on the internet.

 And most do it just to do it, to scratch the itch of creating things and being in front of an audience.

-Making money from a YouTube channel probably isn’t the reason you’ll start one, but the opportunities to earn are a pleasant surprise once you realize how many of them there are.
+Making money from a YouTube channel might not be the reason you start one, but the opportunities to earn are a pleasant surprise once you realize how many of them there are.